chattizen/education-report-card/README.md

 + Principal
 + School board district

-## Background
+Some demographic information is also included.

 + Number of students
 + Number of teachers
 + Teacher-student ratio
 + Demographics
 + % of students on free or reduced lunch
-+ Graduation rate (High school)
++ Graduation rate (High schools)

 ## School Achievement

-School averages on TCAP and ACT.

-Data source: School-level achievement, 2010-2012 [Tennessee Department of Education](http://www.tn.gov/education/research/dataavailablefordownload_000.shtml)
+School achievement scores are based on TCAP and ACT results.
+The data displayed for each school will depend on the grade levels at that school

-### Elementary School
+### Elementary Schools

 TCAP subjects include a letter grade and trend (+,-,NC).